maelh/radio-frequency-prototype-boards/NanoVNA-Usage.md

 ## Calibration

+The official manual of the NanoVNA has a section on [how to calibrate the NanoVNA](https://nanovna.com/?page_id=2).

 ## Measuring

 If you have the RF Demo Kit mentioned in [NecessaryToolsAndParts](NecessaryToolsAndParts.md), you can test your NanoVNA and see if it creates valid results.